Rial falls sharply as West looks to push Iran's isolation

 The news comes as the government searches for ways to shore up its faltering currency and unify its open market rate with the official rate that is fixed at 12,260 rials to the dollar.

-The subsidized rate is available only to government departments and some importers of priority goods.
+The subsidised rate is available only to government departments and some importers of priority goods.

 Last month Bahmani suggested he would change the official reference rate “within 10 days”, news that sent the rial’s unofficial price tumbling 5 percent.